JamesMitofsky/moho-events/README.md

 ## 🖼 Context

-Moho currently uses a Google Spreadsheet as their events management solution.
+Moho currently uses a Google Spreadsheet to create and internally manage events among the staff.
+This principally involves administrative staff creating events and the catering team reading event details throughout the day on their phones.

 ### 💭 The Challenge